-That Wild X-Men Cameo In Deadpool And Wolverine, Explained
+Channing Tatum's Wild Gambit Cameo In Deadpool And Wolverine, Explained

 The following contains major spoilers for Deadpool & Wolverine

-Even before Deadpool & Wolverine hit theaters, something that fans knew was that the new 2024 movie release was going to include a massive number of cameos.
-There were so many rumored stars that it was likely that they couldn’t all be true.
-However, some of them were, and one of the most hilarious and unexpected developments was seeing Channing Tatum appear as X-Men member Gambit.
+It's hard to believe we're already getting into the 2025 release schedule, but even before Deadpool & Wolverine hit theaters last year, fans knew it was going to include a massive number of cameos.
+I remember thinking there were so many rumored stars that it felt likely they couldn’t possibly all be true.
+However, some of them did come to fruition, and one of the most hilarious developments was seeing Channing Tatum appear as X-Men member Gambit.

-Of course, some of you thinking to yourself, "Hey, I've watched the Marvel movies in order and don't remember Channing Tatum ever playing Gambit."
-After all, the other supporting actors who had cameos appeared in their respective roles on the big screen at one time or another over the past few decades.
-But the only time Gambit was ever on screen was when Taylor Kitsch played him in X-Men Origins: Wolverine.
-So what’s the deal?
-It’s true, you never saw Tatum play the cunning card-thrower before now, but that’s the joke.
+Of course, some of you may thinking to yourselves, "Hey, I've watched the Marvel movies in order and don't remember Channing Tatum ever playing Gambit."
+After all, many of the other supporting actors who had cameos appeared in their respective roles on the big screen at one time or another over the past few decades.

 Channing Tatum smiles slightly dressed in tactical desert gear in G.I.
 Joe: The Rise of Cobra.